jinhseo/jinhseo.github.io/_pages/about.md

   - /about.html
 ---

-Hello:wave:, I am currently research intern at KIST, working on machine learning and computer vision.
+Hello:wave:, I am a research intern at KIST, working on machine learning and computer vision.

 My research goal is to enable machine to learn and understand the world like human.
 It leads me to think about follow-up researches:
 1. Label-efficient learning
 2. Learning from noisy labels
 3. Depth estimation and 3D scene understanding